safijari/Reshadeck/README.md

 - Not all features of reshade are supported
 - Some shaders can cause the Deck to crash

+# A note on Deck OLED Fringing Patterns
+The subpixel pattern of the Steam Deck OLED (Samsung screen at least), leads to some fringing that is visible to a small minority of people.
+It is possible to [largely eliminate this fringing](https://gist.github.com/safijari/1b936cbbdebe341fbe340bcfecb04450) using a shader.
+That shader is included by default in this plugin.

 # Places to find more shaders

 https://github.com/Matsilagi/RSRetroArch/tree/main/Shaders